grayzemon/seleniumAutomationExample/README.md

 `mvn clean compile test "-Dcucumber.options=-t @loginValidationFeature"`

+**Running via the TestRunner**

+Create a JUnit run configuration using the class com.grayzemon.systemtest.runner.TestRunner

+**Running via an application Main class**

+Create an application configuration with the Main class set to com.grayzemon.systemtest.TestMain

 **Compiling and running from a jar file**

-`mvn generate-sources compile -DskipTests package`
+`mvn compile -DskipTests package`

  Extract files from the jar file: `jar -xf ServiceTestAutomation-1.0-SNAPSHOT-jar-with-dependencies.jar src`